kiboschool/tk-web-foundations/course/src/web-foundations-july-2022/foundations/program-overview.md

 - You’ll learn how to **break problems down** into smaller pieces and solve them piece by piece 🧩
 - You’ll make friends and **collaborate with teammates** 👥

-## Navigating the lessons in mdbook
+## Navigating the lessons

-Lessons are here in mdbook.
+Lessons are here on this website.
 They will be released once a week on Friday evening.

 Each lesson includes: